DIGImend/digimend-kernel-drivers/README.md

 ### Installing source package with DKMS ###

 If you know how to use DKMS, you can try installing the package with it directly, employing the experimental DKMS support.
-Please [report issues][report_issue] if you find any.

 ### DKMS issue preventing correct installation ###